Ryanmleav/debugging-guide/readme.md

 If the first resource you check doesn't contain a solution to your error, that's OK.
 Go back and check other resources from your search, and see if there are other resources that could help you.
 Understand that it can take time to become proficient at finding solutions to errors through Google, but it's an immensely valuable skill to obtain, so always give it a shot when you come across an error.

+## Conclusion

+Remember, getting started with debugging can be hard.
+You will probably find yourself spending more time initially on debugging than you anticipate, but just like any other practice, the more you work at it, the better you will get.
+Utilize all the resources at your disposal (lecture material, past lab exercises, Google, the Q), and give effort to learning how to debug!